Caroline Midmore MBACP (Accredited), MSc

-If you have private medical insurance with a company such as BUPA, Aviva, Health Shield or WSM, the cost of your counselling may be covered by your policy.
-I'd advise you to check with them first to make sure, because it may depend on your level of cover.
+If you have private medical insurance with a company such as BUPA, Aviva, AXA PPP, Health Shield or Cigna, the cost of your counselling may be covered by your policy.
+I'd advise you to check with them first to make sure, because it may depend on your level of cover and your policy excess.

 I am an accredited and registered member of the BACP (British Association for Counselling and Psychotherapy) and work within their Ethical Framework.
 I am registered with the BACP Register of Counsellors and Psychotherapists which is accredited under a scheme set up by the Department of Health and approved by The Professional Standards Authority for Health and Social Care.
 I am a member of the IARTT (International Association for Rewind Trauma Therapy).
 All that means is that I'm trained to a high level and I'm an experienced counsellor.